Jen O'Connor

 When I look at the work we've done on the house, much of it has been undoing what my Grandparents did in the 70s.
 Tearing down drop ceilings to cover up less than perfect plaster, ripping up shag carpet to reveal worn maple flooring, peeling beige wallpaper to uncover intricate, colorful Victorian originals.
 Thankfully for us and for history, while my Grandparents weren't keen on historical accuracy, they preserved it quite well beneath the synthetic stuff of the 70s.

-My grandfather was a WWII survivor who lived his entire adult life with undiagnosed PTSD.
+My grandfather was a WWII veteran who lived his entire adult life with undiagnosed PTSD.
 I can see how moving from a new one story modern ranch in the city to an old Victorian farmhouse in the country, complete with its leaky pipes and drafty walls, was most likely triggering for him.
 But he did it for Aunt Margaret, who needed full-time care.
 I am grateful that the work they did to the house was mainly cosmetic and fairly easily reversible.

 Growing up, I only knew the house from this time, and even as a child I could sense its discontent.
 How the asbestos tiled ceiling was incompatible with the antique china cabinet.
 The overstuffed recliner confused the eight foot gilded mirror that was so big it was bolted through the wall.
 But that was how it had always been.
 With white frilly curtains my grandmother made for every window (all 35 of them), her paintings of oceanscapes and barns adorning every wall, her quilts on every bed, and on every table a quilted runner.